Custom Home ArchitectsRand Soellner ArchitectLuxury Residential Architects

 • Electrical specifications detail Energy Star performance levels and where the high-efficiency fixtures are to be located.

-• Mechanical/ HVAC specifications detail performance levels which meet or exceed Energy Star levels, and describe the ductwork and other devices, such as pre-conditioners to aide in positive pressurization of your home to reduce or eliminate negative pressure (which allows unwanted outside un-conditioned air from uncontrolled entry into your home & building).
-We also specify fresh air intakes as part of the pre-conditioning machinery to result in controlled fresh air into you home & building.
-We also specify use of and commissioning of ductwork and Air Handling Units (AHUs) to result in clean “lungs” for your home so that you can breathe easier.
-We specify electrostatic AHU filters to control dust and particulates 24 hours a day.
+• Mechanical/ HVAC specifications detail performance levels which meet or exceed Energy Star levels, and describe the ductwork and other devices, such as pre-conditioners to aide in positive pressurization of your house to reduce or eliminate negative pressure (which allows unwanted outside un-conditioned air from uncontrolled entry into your house & building).
+The firm also specifies fresh air intakes as part of the pre-conditioning machinery to result in controlled fresh air into your house & building.
+The firm also specifies use of and commissioning of ductwork and Air Handling Units (AHUs) to result in clean “lungs” for your house so that you can breathe easier.
+The firm specify electrostatic AHU filters to control dust and particulates 24 hours a day.

-• Detail and specify critical sealant locations with proper state of the art sealants that last longer to control infiltration (unwanted air migration).
+• Detail and specifies critical sealant locations with proper state of the art sealants that last longer to control infiltration (unwanted air migration).

-• Countless other items that we would be happy to discuss with you.
+• Countless other items that the company would be happy to discuss with you.

-We provide Home Value Engineering and Energy Efficient Home Architects to properly plan your home.
+The company provide Value Engineering and Energy Efficient Architects to properly plan your home.

-media tags: energy efficient home architects, energy star, green, timber frame architect, post and beam architect, asheville, brevard, etowah, seneca, highlands, cashiers, atlanta, denver, detroit, glade springs, hendersonville, las vegas, austin, mountain home architects, luxury residential.
+media tags: energy efficient home, energy star, green, timber frame, post and beam, asheville, brevard, etowah, seneca, highlands, cashiers, atlanta, denver, hendersonville

 ———————————-